Albuquerque Pharmaceutical Malpractice Attorney

 - A pharmaceutical company failing to warn consumers of known drug risks

 Pharmaceutical malpractice can have life-changing implications for a patient.
 A drug mix-up, for example, could lead to dangerous drug interactions based on the patient’s other prescriptions, life-threatening side effects and/or the failure to receive the proper medication to treat a medical condition.
+When a patient is adversely affected by a pharmaceutical error, he or she can file a civil lawsuit in New Mexico to demand financial compensation for related losses.

 How Do You Prove Pharmaceutical Malpractice?